-Alain de Botton does it again — for me at least, with his book The Art of Travel.
-As a Pisces through and through, the mind is always in another place, city, country or continent far form where the feet are planted.
+Alain de Botton does it again — for me at least, with his book The Art of Travel (Shop your local indie bookstore).
+As a Pisces through and through, the mind is always in another place, city, country or continent far from where the feet are planted.
 There is a restlessness everyday, and I’m one to daydream all day long until I’ve had my fill of whatever place I want to be in.

 But the fill is never enough, with the advent of the internet and all the travel subscriptions and newsletters and travel promos.
 The more begrudging each day becomes, the more the incessant need to wander.